 All admission credentials, from the traditional secondary school record to letters of reference that cite intellectual and creative promise, are important.
 Personal character and qualities that both reflect and determine the productive use of a student’s talent are also important to the admission decision.

 While other considerations are important, the academic record stands at the heart of any admission decision.
 An academic record is evaluated strictly in terms of course selection and achievement — that is, what a student did with what was available in the school attended.

 The number and difficulty of courses chosen each year are an important measure of academic motivation and achievement.
 While each student’s record is evaluated individually, the strongest applicants will have completed five major academic courses per year whenever possible.
 The senior year program is most important as the final preparation for college-level work.
-It should include at least four to five courses, including honors or advanced-level courses such as AP and IB courses.
+It should include at least four to five courses, including honors or advanced-level courses such as AP and IB courses when available.
 Colgate encourages students to pursue cumulative subjects, such as foreign languages and mathematics, through senior year.

 The typical distribution of courses across disciplines for most accepted students is: